xbrowsersync/api/README.md

 ![xBrowserSync](https://raw.githubusercontent.com/xBrowserSync/xbrowsersync.github.io/master/images/logo_150.png "xBrowserSync")

-[xBrowserSync](http://xbrowsersync.org/) is a tool for syncing your bookmarks and other browser information to a secure and anonymous cloud service.
+[xBrowserSync](http://xbrowsersync.org/) is a tool for encrypting and syncing your bookmarks and other browser data to an anonymous cloud service.
 For full details, see http://xbrowsersync.org.

 This repository contains the source code for the REST service API that client applications communicate with.
 If you'd like to run your own xBrowserSync service on your [Node.js](https://nodejs.org/) web server, follow the installation steps below.